-The Ostrow School of Dentistry of USC offers a unique pathway for talented students to earn a bachelor’s degree in Dental Hygiene (DH) on their way to a Doctor of Dental Science (DDS) degree.
+The Herman Ostrow School of Dentistry of USC offers a unique pathway for talented students to earn a bachelor’s degree in Dental Hygiene (DH) on their way to a Doctor of Dental Surgery (DDS) degree.

 Successful candidates for the six-year DH/DDS Pathway will immediately transition to the DDS degree program following graduation from the Dental Hygiene program.

 The following steps explain how students proceed through the DH/DDS Pathway.

 Step 1: Apply

 Visit www.adea.org.
 Under “Application Services” please click on “DHCAS” then “Learn more.”
 Create a new account.
 Whether you are applying to Dental Hygiene (DH) or the DH/DDS Pathway program, select “Entry-Level Bachelor.”